Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If we have no peace, it is because we have forgotten that we belong to each other."
+> "The first rule of handling conflict is don't hang around people who are constantly engaging in conflict."
-> — **Mother Teresa**
+> — **Naval Ravikant**

 ---